hacker-works/hacker-works.github.io/careers/devops-hacker.md

 ---
 layout: job
-title: DevOps Hacker
+title:
+permalink: /careers/devops-hacker/
 ---
+# DevOps Hacker

-We are building sophisticated full-stack solutions for scale and long-term maintainability and we’re looking for someone to join our team of full-stack hackers and help us with the DevOps of our systems in productions.
+## We are building sophisticated full-stack solutions for scale and long-term maintainability and we’re looking for someone to join our team of full-stack hackers and help us with the DevOps of our systems in productions.

-## Technical requirements:
+### Technical requirements:

 * cloud (e.g. Amazon AWS - including EC2, RDS, S3, CloudFront, Beanstalk etc.)
 * Linux-based systems in production